Skip to main content

 • “Pick your ship, your enemies, change your and their loadout, add asteroid belts and enjoy your very own missions that you can also share with other players through the Steam Workshop, enriching the gameplay.”

-• “The basic gameplay is the same as it was decades ago: your fighter is protected by a regenerating shield and some armor.”
+• “The basic gameplay is the same from decades ago: your fighter is protected by a regenerating shield and some armor.”

-• “The core gameplay of Absolute Territory revolves around space dogfights, and it feels repetitive.”
+• “The core gameplay of Absolute Territory is space dogfights and everything that revolves around this.”

 • music